kgateway-dev/kgateway/docs/content/installation/enterprise/_index.md

 ### Installing on Kubernetes with `glooctl`

-Once your Kubernetes cluster is up and running, run the following command to deploy the Gloo Edge Gateway to the `gloo-system` namespace:
+Once your Kubernetes cluster is up and running, run the following command to deploy the Gloo Edge to the `gloo-system` namespace:

 ```bash
 glooctl install gateway enterprise --license-key YOUR_LICENSE_KEY